Hon. Jane Boteler1

 M, #105602, b. circa 1647, d.
 12 January 1675

 Henry Hamilton, 2nd Earl of Clanbrassill was born circa 1647.1 He was the son of James Hamilton, 1st Earl of Clanbrassill and Lady Anne Carey.1 He married Lady Alice Moore, daughter of Henry Moore, 1st Earl of Drogheda and Hon.
-Alice Spencer, in May 1667.1 He died on 12 January 1675, without surviving issue.1 He was buried on 15 January 1675 at Christ Church Cathedral, Dublin, County Dublin, Ireland.2 His will (dated 27 March 1674) was probated in 1674/75.2
+Alice Spencer, in May 1667.1 He died on 12 January 1675, without surviving issue.1 He was buried on 15 January 1675 at Christ Church Cathedral, Dublin, County Dublin, IrelandG.3 His will was proven (by probate) in 1674/75.3

-On his death, all of his titles became extinct.2
+On his death, all of his titles became extinct.3

 Citations